-- Turn on your remote device and select the required wireless network to connect to the network name (SSID) of your access point. - Check the wifi settings for the remote device to ensure that it has automatically received a correct IP address.
-If it has not, then enter a static IP address this must be in the same range as the console IP address (when using your own access point). - Open the MagicQ remote app. - In the remote application, go to the Con, Connection tab.
-You should see a list of all the available MagicQ consoles.
-Select the required console so that it has red box. - You should now have control.
+- Turn on your mobile device and select the required wireless network to connect to the network name (SSID) of your access point. - Check the WiFi settings for the remote device to ensure that it has automatically received a correct IP address.
+If it has not, then enter a static IP address this must be in the same range as the console IP address (when using your own access point). - Open the MagicQ remote app. - In the remote application, go to the Con tab.
+You should see a list of all the available MagicQ consoles on the network.
+Select the required console so that it is highlighted in green.
+If your console does not appear in the list tap the Search button or select Manual IP and enter the IP address of the console.
+If a user is set on the console with a password then you will see a padlock icon next to its details.
+To control the console enter the username and password in the Settings view.
+The padlock icon should now show as open. - You should now have control.
 Change to the Pos tab and try selecting a group.